-Sea lice are small crustaceans, or copepods, that belong to the Caligidae family.
-Their order is Siphonostomatoida.
-Sea lice are a species of marine parasite that uses other sea animals as a host.
-One of the most frequently hosted fish is the wild Atlantic Salmon, and scientists have even had to create drugs to push back against the sea louse.
-Due to their interactions with predominantly wild Salmon, sea lice are called Lepeophtheirus salmonis in Latin.
+One of the most frequently hosted fish is the wild Atlantic Salmon, and scientists have even had to create drugs to push back against this lice.
+Due to their interactions with predominantly wild Salmon, they are called Lepeophtheirus salmonis in Latin.
 They can cause harm to their hosts, especially if a fish develops a sea lice infestation.

 Appearance